 5- Weight gain in infants: the damage in pancreas causes dysfunction of protein and lipid absorption which can lead to dyspepsia, flatulence, large feces with pungent odor, slow growth, excessive appetite, muscle weakness.

 6- Deficiency in vitamins A, D, E, and K which may cause night blindness, bone weakness, anemia, and disorders in blood clotting.

 7- Weight loss: most patient are underweight due to poor absorption and chronic diarrhea.

 8- Growth disorders: slow development mainly in the second decade, accompanied by poor physical endurance and poor sexual development.

-9- Diabetes: can result from damage to the pancreas which can cause lack of insulin production.
+9- Diabetes: can result from damage to the pancreas which may cause lack of insulin production.

-10- Hepatic inflammation: can be caused by bile duct obstruction.
+10- Hepatic inflammation: can be caused due to bile duct obstruction.
 Complications of inflammation can cause liver cirrhosis.

 11- Excessive sweating: as a result of an increased secretions, there is an increase in the loss of salts and fluids which can cause dehydration.
 Symptoms may include: fatigue, vomiting, abdominal pain and muscle cramps.